-When we start our work with a project we pay a lot of attention to the context.
-We explore the site and it’s surroundings in order to find out what existing qualities can be enhanced and which problems the new project needs to attend to.
-We sketch quite a lot on the overall concept and make site models in order to be able to study the project in a larger context.
-We have come to think that one cannot make a good project with a beautiful building that is badly situated.
-The site – however way it is – is an incredibly important resource and how one makes use of that resource is, the way we see it, probably the most critical part of an architect’s work.
+When we start a project we pay a lot of attention to the context.
+We explore the site and it’s surroundings in order to find out what existing qualities can be enhanced and which challenges the project needs to attend to.
+We have come to think that one cannot make a good project with a building that is badly situated.
+The site – however it appears – is an important resource.
+How one makes use of this resource is probably the most critical part of an architect’s work.

-Our commissions have mostly consisted of pragmatic projects with simple programs.
-In spite of this utilitarian context we have tried to produce buildings that have a distinct sculptural quality.
-When we get a formal idea – usually from freehand sketching – we search for an adequate structural concept to develop.
-One could probably say that we are formed by the architectural tradition where the construction itself – the way the active loads are taken care of – has a narrative and poetic potential.
-As such we try to work with exposed structures and we find the expression in naked details very powerful.
-We pursue the initial idea through models and drawings and we appreciate having a close dialogue with the structural engineer.
+We make an effort to manifest the potential for architectural expression in every task and we try to produce buildings that have a distinct sculptural quality.
+When we get a formal idea we search for an adequate structural concept to develop.
+One could probably say that we are formed by the architectural tradition where construction itself has a narrative and poetic potential.